OffensivePython/Nscan/README.md

 Every nscan script has to have a run() function, that takes two arguments:

 queue: This is a queue where your script receives ip:port

-event: This tells your script that Nscan is completed the scan, and waiting for your script to finsish before it exits Make sure that your script is under '~/nscan/nscripts' folder Every Nscript has this simple skeleton:
+event: This tells your script that Nscan is completed the scan, and waiting for your script to finsish before it exits Make sure that your script is under '~/nscan/nscripts' folder.
+Every Nscript has this simple skeleton:
 ```Python
 import Queue